Tom-Liii/Tom-Liii.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there, this is Heming LI, Tom.
 I am currently a fresh graduate from the Department of Computer Science and Engineering, The Chinese University of Hong Kong, majoring in ***computer science***.
+I have keen interest in pursuing a career in the field of ***computer vision***.

 ## Research Interests
 **My research interests include:**